slab-php/slab/README.md

 Slab is/was an MVC framework inspired by CakePHP and CodeIgniter, but I actually want to move away from the strict MVC paradigm and loosen it up.

-The original Slab is currently in `old/`, and I'm starting basically from scratch.

-Tasks are on the [Trello board][trello_board]

 ## License